 Catio Spaces is a website dedicated to detailed catio plans, and can give you the nitty gritty details for each catio design.
 We think you need to know this, though: don’t skimp on the materials , design, or time.
 This is a fun DIY activity to use your intimate knowledge of your cat’s personality to build a unique, bespoke outdoor experience for them.
 Don’t build a catio yourself if it’s just to save money.
 Only plan to build if you plan to build it well.

 Step 4: Accessorize

-Like we said: this is a uniquely built space for your uniquely built cat.
-Make sure you fill the space with all of your cat’s favorite toys.
-Think big: the catio will provide the room for unique features that aren’t feasible indoors.
+Like we said: Build a Catio that’s uniquely designed for your furry friend.
+Make sure you fill the space with all of your cat’s favorite toys and climbing structures.
+Think big: the catio will provide ample room for unique features that aren’t feasible indoors.

-You may also want to include a litterbox, but avoid putting food bowls outside: they may attract critters you don’t want getting inside.
+You may also want to include a litterbox station, but avoid putting food bowls outside: they may attract critters you don’t want getting inside.